Shaker of Hell: Captain Moroni

 Captain Moroni is a Man of Honor

-Zerahemnah ate every word he uttered against Moroni.
-He sued vehemently for the work of death to cease!
+Zerahemnah ate every word he uttered against Moroni when he sued vehemently for the work of death to cease!
 His words were not recorded in the record we have today, but I am sure they were pathetic--and not in a disgusting way but a shameful display due to his arrogance.

-He knew that Moroni meant business.
-He had underestimated the Nephites.
-Zerahemnah and the remaining members of his army made the covenant of peace and departed in peace as Moroni promised.
+This man knew that Moroni meant business following that battle.
+Zerahemnah had underestimated the Nephites' ability and tenacity.
+Once Zerahemnah and the remaining members of his army made the covenant of peace Moroni allowed them to departed in peace as promised.
 It took a lost scalp and a few more deaths to get the oath to end this great war.
-This group of Lamanites left with every intention to honor the oath they had taken, but being wicked by choice, these people later proved that they did not venerate the oath.
+This group of Lamanites left with every intention to honor the oath they had taken, but being wicked by choice, these people later proved that they did not venerate the oath just as Zerahemnah feared would happen.

 Following the oath of peace, there was stability in the land for several years, which Moroni and his people took to prepare spiritually, mentally, and militarily.
 Moroni was a man of faith and action.
-In another article, I will discuss his political views and his call to action when war begins again.
+Another article discusses Moroni's political views and his call to action when war begins again.

 Do you believe that a military man should be a man of faith like Captain Moroni was?See results without voting